-Adventure abounds at Lake Vermilion-Soudan Underground Mine State Park.
-Whether it's taking a tour of the historic underground mine, visiting the high energy physics lab, take a boat out or cast a line on Lake Vermilion, or hiking through acres of old growth pine, there are new discoveries around every corner.
-The addition of nearly 3000 acres and five miles of Lake Vermilion shoreline in 2010 will no doubt add new opportunities to experience everything that northern Minnesota has to offer.
+Adventure abounds at Lake Vermilion-Soudan Underground Mine State Park!
+Tour the historic underground mine or high energy physics lab, take a boat out or cast a line on Lake Vermilion, or hike through acres of old growth pine forest.
+The addition of nearly 3000 acres and five miles of Lake Vermilion shoreline in 2010 will no doubt add even more opportunities to experience the wonders of northern Minnesota.

 Tell me more about this park's wildlife, history, geology and landscape.